SPONSORSPARTNERS

 8. TV SPONSORSHIP - supported by Thinkbox

 TV sponsorship is about partnerships that have a stand-alone television property at their heart.
 The association might be leveraged across other platforms and channels, but the core IP will be a TV show, a channel or a component of a TV show, such as a celebrity/character/show segment.
 Brands that partner with free-to-air or PayTV properties are the primary but not exclusive target of this category.
-As an example, 2024’s category winner was Samsung's partnership with C4's Sunday Brunch.
+As an example, 2025’s category winner was St James's Place & Sky Arts entered by Sky Media.
 To ensure like for like comparisons, this category may be split by size so please specify the fee paid.
 Branded content and AFPs should be entered in the Branded Content category – unless they are activations of an overarching TV sponsorship in which case this category may also be relevant.
 See also RIGHTS HOLDER category.

 9. PRINT, RADIO & FILM SPONSORSHIP